 You might be wondering, why go through all the trouble of buying an impact wrench when you can use similar sockets with an electric drill?

-First, electric drill lacks power.
+First, the electric drill lacks power.

 Second, they can even unbolt rusted fasteners.

 In an impact wrench motor, not only do you have high output torque but also the rotation motion which delivers quick pulses.
-That’s why these tools are perfect for workshop, car maintenance or simple repairs around the house.
+That’s why these tools are perfect for a workshop, car maintenance or simple repairs around the house.

 Why Do You Need An Impact Wrench?